CODEheures/laravelUtils/README.md

 ```
     php artisan vendor:publish --provider="Codeheures\LaravelUtils\LaravelUtilsServiceProvider"
 ```
-In config file you can change routes uri, routes names and value of Ip test, list of availables locales
+In config file you can change
+- routes uri,
+- routes names
+- value of Ip test
+- list of availables locales

 - Optionnal: add "locale" atribute to User to manage saving preferences locale in your app